COVID-19 Vaccine Information

 Whilst vaccination rates are good in BLMK, every vaccination counts in helping to protect us all.
-From Wednesday 11 August, they will be calling unvaccinated residents to understand if there are barriers to them getting vaccinated that they can help with.
+Since Wednesday 11 August, they have been calling unvaccinated residents to understand if there are barriers to them getting vaccinated that they can help with.
 Perhaps, the patient is not sure how to book, or they want some more information, or they want to talk to a GP.

 The call handlers will not have access to the recipient’s medical records and will not be discussing any medical issues, but they can arrange for them to be called by a dedicated GP if they have any concerns.

-The call handlers will not ask for any personal or financial information.
-If anyone receives a call and has any concerns about whether it is from the team, please call 0300 300 8691 to check.
+The call handlers will not ask for any personal or financial information, however they will require personal details in order to book vaccinations using the national booking system.
+If anyone receives a call and has any concerns about whether it is from the team, please call 01462 754070 to check.

 Timing between 1st and 2nd doses of the vaccine